 Available at Cadence ($14 each)

-A ton of brands have gifted these eye masks to me over the years, and they are definitely the softest and comfiest sleep masks on the market.
+Especially when you’re on a red eye, a sleeping mask is an air travel beauty essential. are A ton of brands have gifted these eye masks to me over the years, and they are definitely the softest and comfiest sleep masks on the market.
 It really feels like there’s nothing on my face every time I wear one.
-I never sleep on an airplane (thanks to my aerophobia), but I will use a mask if I want to “rest my eyes” or need to force myself to sleep if I’m on any long haul flights.
+I never sleep on an airplane (thanks to my aerophobia), but I will use a mask if I want to “rest my eyes” or need to force myself to sleep if I’m on any long-haul flights.
 I use these masks almost every night for bed.

 Nudestix is one of my favorite brands, and I especially love traveling with these sticks.
 They are mini and easy to pack, they come with a sharpener, and I find these shades to be flattering on most skin tones.
 I love packing this set in my carry-on to apply in the bathroom, right after I land and before I arrive at my destination.
-It makes me look like I got my shit together.
+It makes me look like I got my shit together—even without a full face of makeup.

-I bring this little bottle of travel-size dry shampoo with me every time I travel.
+This little bottle of dry shampoo is atop my air travel essentials list.
 And it’s lasted me a long, long time.
 I like that it’s non-aerosol and is very powdery.
 I don’t like that it’s white and can leave a white cast on my brown hair.
 For this reason, I can’t really apply it to the front of my hairline, as it will be a bit noticeable.
 I usually apply it along my roots in areas you won’t be able to see it.
 It does blend in, just not as much as some of my other dark hair dry shampoos.

 Why are constipation pills on your air travel beauty essentials, Daley?
 Well, because I’m a firm believer that constipation (or any other gut issue) affects your skin, especially while traveling.
 When your body is consuming foods it’s not used to, it might have a tougher time digesting and getting everything out.
 That’s why I like to travel with these capsules, which help get things moving and avoid any eczema or acne flare-ups that might occur.
 I take two capsules daily while traveling.